Common dog skin conditions: how to spot & treat them (vet approved)

 3. Yeast infections

-close up of dog's ear with a yeast infection
+close up of dog's ear with yeast infection

 It’s normal to find yeast on the skin of all animals, but an overabundance can cause issues.
 Yeast loves a warm, dark and moist environment, so check for an infection on your dog’s paws, belly, pits, ears, skin folds and groin.

-Yeast infection treatment: Usually, yeast is maintained by your dog’s natural immune system.
-When there’s a yeast infection, it’s usually a sign that their immunity has been compromised by an underlying issue, like:
+• Yeast infection treatment: Usually, yeast is maintained by your dog’s natural immune system.
+When there’s a yeast infection, it’s usually a sign that their immunity has been compromised by an underlying issue, like hypothyroidism (underperforming thyroid glands that weaken skin and immunity), Cushing's disease (an overproduction of cortisol) and flea or tick medicine (can but strain on immunity).

 Consult your vet who will swab the affected area, diagnose the problem and prescribe the appropriate medication for the yeast and any underlying issues.